Get started

 Criteria Filter and Criteria Split Workflow Actions

-Configuring nodes like Criteria Filter and Criteria Split involves selecting from various data types.
-This article elucidates these types—formulas, fields, booleans, strings, and numbers—and their application within node configurations.
+Configuring nodes like Criteria Filter and Criteria Split involves selecting from a range of data types.
+This article explains these types—formulas, fields, booleans, strings, numbers, arrays, and their application within node configurations.

 Configuring criteria conditions